 COMPREHENSIVE FINAL EXAM: The Final Exam is comprehensive.
 Your Final Exam will be given in one of the four computer equipped classrooms in HTL or in 107 MCH or in 319 HCB.
 There is no retest for the Final Exam.
 The University Final Exam Schedule does not apply to MAC 1105.
-The MAC 1105 Final Exam will be given M-R of Exam Week (Dec 9-12).
+The MAC 1105 Final Exam will be given M-R of Exam Week (Apr 27-30).
 You will register, on-line, for a final exam time.
-Exam Registration will open at 7 a.m. on Wednesday Nov 6.
-You must schedule an exam time before 12:00 noon on Wednesday Nov 27.
+Exam Registration will open at 7 a.m. on Wednesday Mar 25.
+You must schedule an exam time before 12:00 noon on Wednesday apr 15.
 During this 3 week period, you will be able to change your exam time, depending on available times.
 You must check your exam schedule carefully - that is especially true this year because there are holy days during exam week.
 After final exam registration closes, changes, without penalty, will be made only for conflicts that involve documented changes in the exam schedule for your other classes.
 That is, changes will be made only if an instructor in one of your classes changes the time of the final exam from that given in the Directory of Classes, and this change conflicts with your selected MAC 1105 exam time.
 A 15% penalty will be imposed on your final exam grade for any other changes made after registration closes, this includes students who fail to register before the deadline, miss their exam, changes in travel, or because of airline ticket purchases.
-The link for the on-line registration will be on your course Special Note for SDRC Students: Students who are registered with SDRC and are allowed extra time for tests, may not register for the last exam time on any day - we cannot accommodate extra time in the last exam period each day.
+The link for the on-line registration will be on your course Special Note for SDRC Students: Students who are registered with SDRC and are allowed extra time for tests and who take tests in lab class, may not register for the last exam time on any day - we cannot accommodate extra time in the last exam period each day.

-GRADING: $\mathbf{U} = \text{Average of 3 Unit Tests}$; $\mathbf{Q} = \text{Percent Average of quizzes}$ $\mathbf{E} = \text{Final Exam}$; $\mathbf{P} = \text{Participation Requirement Deduction}$
+GRADING: U = Average of 3 Unit Tests; Q = Percent Average of quizzes E = Final Exam; P = Participation Requirement Deduction